Understanding HELOC Costs

 If you are considering a home equity line of credit (HELOC) to help pay for home repairs, consolidate debt or achieve other financial goals, it's important to view the full picture of HELOC costs.

 As you evaluate your options for which home equity lending option is right for you, make sure you are aware of any HELOC closing costs as well as other fees that are assessed to you as part of your loan.
 Not all lenders charge the same fees or require the same home equity line of credit closing costs.
 Costs and fees also often depend on which type of home equity product you choose.
-For instance, while Discover® does not offer HELOCs, Discover Home Loans® offers home equity loans that waive closing costs and origination fees, allowing you to receive approved loans without any cash at closing.
+For instance, while Discover® does not offer HELOCs, Discover Home Loans® offers home equity loans that have no costs to you at closing and no origination fees.

 There are a few different types of HELOC costs related to setting up your home equity line of credit: